• Skip to primary navigation

 • Line one baking sheet with parchment paper and set aside.

-• Remove enough zest from one large orange to make 1 tsp. set aside.
+• Remove enough zest from one large orange to make 1 teaspoon and set aside.

 • In a medium bowl, whisk together the flour, ½ cup of sugar, baking powder and salt.
 Set aside.